No. 5: Finding work in tech

 Loss

-Very few people understand what it took for me, as a designer, to go from making $50,000 per year to earning $145,000 a few years later.
-All during a period of intense grief for me.
+Very few people know what it took for me to go from making $50,000 a year to $145,000.
+Fewer still know what it cost me.

 What a year it’s been.